arshuhansda/arshuhansda.github.io/_pages/about.md

 ---

 I am a Data Science Enthusiast learning data science and machine learning.
-Currently I'm an associate consultant for Capgemini India, where I'm an Automation Developer.
+Currently I'm an senior consultant for Pwc, where I am working as a Data Analyst.
+I analyse and visualise data.

 I have a Bachelor's Degree in Information Technology from [Birla Institute of Technology in Mersa, Ranchi](https://www.bitmesra.ac.in/).